Art-of-Coding/global-events/README.md

   // Optional msgpackr configuration
   // See https://github.com/kriszyp/msgpackr#options
   msgpackr: { useRecords: true },
-  // Auto-subscribe (defaults to true)
-  // If false, you need to call subscribe() yourself
-  autoSubscribe: true,
 });

-// Subscribe manually
-await events.subscribe();

 // Listen for an event
-events.on("expected-event", (data: MyDataInterface, origin: string) => {
+// Will automatically subscribe to the event if no subscription is open yet events.on("expected-event", (data: MyDataInterface) => {
-  // `data` is the event data if the event had a data payload
+  // `data` is the event data if the event had a data payload });
-  // `origin` is either 'local' (emitted locally), or 'remote' (emitted remotely) });

 // Emit an event
 events.emit("some-event");

+// Emit an async event
+await events.emitAsync("async-event");

 // Emit an event with some data events.emit("another-event", { some: "data" });

-// Emit an event only locally (i.e. not emitted remotely) events.emit("local-event", undefined, { excludePublish: true });

-// Emit an event only remotely (i.e. not emitted locally) events.emit("remote-event", undefined, { excludeLocal: true });

-// Unsubscribe manually
-// Note: events emitted locally will still be handled await events.unsubscribe();

 // Disconnect the subscriber
 // After calling this the instance is no longer usable